HdrHistogram/HistogramLogAnalyzer/README.md

 Snapshot
 ----------------------------------------------

-The tool also provides option to make a snapshot image of charts via “Snapshot” button in toolbar.
+The tool also provides a way to make a snapshot image of charts by using the “Snapshot” button in the toolbar.

-Plotting tags
+Plotting Tags
 ----------------------------------------------

 The tool supports log files with multiple tags.
 It plots multiple tags (with different colors) on the same chart.
-Clicking on a tag item in chart legend toggles visibility of this tag in the chart.
+Clicking a tag item in the chart legend toggles visibility of this tag in the chart.

 [timeline example plot]:https://raw.github.com/HdrHistogram/HistogramLogAnalyzer/master/examples/screenshots/exampleTimelinePlot.png "Example timeline plot"
 [percentile example plot]:https://raw.github.com/HdrHistogram/HistogramLogAnalyzer/master/examples/screenshots/examplePercentilePlot.png "Example timeline plot"